halcwb/GenUnitApp/README.md

 To run this application locally you can use heroku.
 First install the [heroku toolbelt](https://toolbelt.heroku.com/) then add a `PATH` variable to the local fsi.exe and run
 `heroku local -f Procfile.local`. (deployment is not working yet as mentionned above).

 This app is also deployable to [Azure](https://genunitapp.azurewebsites.net/).
+Currently by using quick and dirty manual ftp the build to the website root.

 ## Libray design